Bio

 2017 ADELADIE FRINGE ARTIST AMBASSADOR

-Adrienne Truscott is a choreographer, circus acrobat, dancer, writer, storyteller and comedian.
-She has been making genre-straddling performances in New York City and abroad for over 20 years.
+She has been making genre-straddling performances in New York City and abroad for over 225 years.
 She was one of 20 artists selected nationally for the inaugural 2014 Doris Duke Impact Artist Award and is a 2017 Foundation for Contemporary Arts grantee for Theater/Performance Art.
-Her evening-length solo comedic work and group choreographic works have been presented variously at Melbourne International Comedy Festival, Just For Laughs, Darwin Festival, PS122, Joe’s Pub, The Kitchen, Dublin Fringe, Danspace, Boom Arts, New York Live Arts, The Malthouse Theater (Melbourne), and Dance Theater Workshop, among others.
+Her evening-length solo comedic work, collaborations and group choreographic works have been presented variously at Sydney Opera House, Just For Laughs, Darwin Festival, PS122, Joe’s Pub, The Kitchen, Edinburgh Fringe, Danspace, PICA, Boom Arts, New York Live Arts, The Malthouse Theater (Melbourne), Jackson Lane Theater, The Grammys, Melbourne International Comedy Festival, Weirdo Night and Dance Theater Workshop, among others.

-Her form-busting and ground-breaking show Adrienne Truscott's Asking For It: A One-Lady Rape About Comedy Starring Her Pussy and Little Else! won the 2013 Edinburgh Foster's Panel-Prize, was a finalist for the Total Theater Award for Playing With Form and is considered a critical impetus to the evolving conversation about rape culture.
-It continues to tour internationally and has been presented by or included in curriculum at CalArts, New York University, University of Pennsylvania, Princeton University, Louis and Clarke College among others.
-Her latest solo performance piece, THIS, was recently nominated for a 2017 New York Performance Award (Bessie) for Outstanding Production.
+Her form-busting and ground-breaking show Adrienne Truscott's Asking For It: A One-Lady Rape About Comedy Starring Her Pussy and Little Else! won the 2013 Edinburgh Foster's Panel-Prize, was a finalist for the Total Theater Award for Playing With Form and is considered a seminal and critical impetus to the evolving conversation about rape culture.
+It continues to tour internationally (either as a solo or group show) and has been presented by or included in curriculum at CalArts, New York University, University of Pennsylvania, Princeton University, Louis and Clarke College among others.
+It did not get a Netflix special.
+THIS, a solo performance piece was nominated for a 2017 New York Performance Award (Bessie) for Outstanding Production.
+MASTERCLASS, a collaboration with Dublin-based Brokentalkers, premiered at Edinburgh Fringe Festival, winning the prestigous Fringe First Award for Best New Writing in its first week.
+Since then it has toured continuously to Istanbul, Lisbon, London, Norway, Sydney & Melbourne, and the US.

 As a writer, her essays have appeared in two Australian anthologies – Women of Letters: Between Us and Doing It: Women Tell the Truth about Great Sex.
 Other essays have been published in The Guardian, Mamamia, and several other print and online publications.
 She recently appeared as a storyteller at the Sydney Opera House’s Festival of Dangerous Ideas, on the iconic series The Moth and in various live storytelling series.